Will Kevans: Musical career

 Kevans was born in Birmingham but spent part of his childhood in Germany.
 He moved to West Wales at the age of 10.
 After a short stint in the army, Kevans moved to London where he played guitar for The Gospel and played trumpet for Ska bands such as The Hot Knives and The Riffs.
 He established himself as a singer-songwriter and became involved in the acoustic music scene.
 For some time, Kevans had a residency at the 12 Bar Club.

-In 2008 Kevans won the International Songwriting Competition with his song "Out There" and provided music for the computer game Scooby-Doo.
+In 2008 Kevans won the International Songwriting Competition with his song "Out There" and provided music for the computer game Scooby-Doo!
+Frights, Camera, Mystery!

 Later that year, Kevans was a finalist in BBC London's 2012 Anthem competition with his song "London Fields".

 Shortly after that, Kevans was selected to represent Ireland in the Karlshamn Song Contest where he came 4th.
 The programme was broadcast live throughout the Baltic region and Sweden.

 In 2009, Kevans released his debut single "Dialling Tone" on IRL Records.
 Olivia Cole of the Sunday Times called the single a "Catchy debut single".
 The video for "Dialling Tone" stars Russell Tovey as an irresponsible boyfriend staying out all night.

 Kevans played at CMJ in New York in October 2009 where he was spotted by a representative of Wildflower Records.
 He was offered a deal with the New York label that night.

 Kevans' first album, Everything You Do, was produced by Ian Grimble.
 The album featured slide guitarist Al Perkins and guest vocals came from former Beautiful South songstress Alison Wheeler.
 Keyboard skills were provided by James Blunt's pianist Paul Beard and guitar was supplied by ex-Steely Dan and Doobie Brothers guitarist Elliot Randall.

 The album was released in February 2010 and received much critical acclaim.
-Q Magazine said "The country flavoured singer-songwriter pop of London Will Kevans can be both delightful & sincere" and the Guitarist Magazine said Kevans "has a great voice & polished pop rock writing."
+Q Magazine said "The country flavoured singer-songwriter pop of London Will Kevans can be both delightful & sincere" and Guitarist magazine said Kevans "has a great voice & polished pop rock writing."